verita-fw/core/CONTRIBUTING.md

 When creating bug reports, please make sure you provide the following:

-* The current Muro version where the bug first appeared
+* The current OPNsense version where the bug first appeared
-* The last Muro version where the bug did not exist
+* The last OPNsense version where the bug did not exist
 * The exact URL of the GUI page involved (if any)
 * A list of steps to replicate the bug